Kentucky man files federal lawsuit, claims Radcliff officer hit him with patrol car

 In a lawsuit, filed on March 22, Anthony Gray claims the incident happened while he was leaving a hotel in September 2021.

-He said police were called because he did not leave when he asked.
+Gray's attorney Aaron Bentley said, "A hotel in Radcliff Called the police complaining that my client Anthony Gray had been asked to leave the hotel and would not leave."

-By the time officers, arrived, he said he was in the parking lot, waling away.
+By the time officers, arrived, he said Gray was outside of the hotel, walking away.

 That’s when he claims the officer tried to grab his arm and he took off.

-While running, he said another officer turned and hit him while in their vehicle, fracturing a bone in his leg.
+While Gray was running, body camera video shows an officer appeared to hit Gray while in a Radcliff police vehicle, fracturing a bone in Gray's leg.

+"You see this and you think, hey, this would not have happened if Anthony Gray didn't run from the police," Bentley said, "I can't tell you that you're wrong.
+What I can tell you is police officers encounter people who run from them.
+It happens every day.
+So, police have to be trained to handle those situations appropriately."

 Gray is asking for a jury trial and punitive damages.

-WHAS11 News has reached out to Radcliff Police for comment but have not heard back.
+WHAS11 News has reached out to Radcliff Police but a captain told us they are unable to comment on pending litigation.

 ►Make it easy to keep up-to-date with more stories like this.
 Download the WHAS11 News app now.
 For Apple or Android users.